Courses, workshops and activities ran in affiliation with COBE Lab.

 Helpers: Oana Vuculescu, Sara Tomiolo, Maria Izabel Cavassim Alves, Petra Hermankova, Antonio Rivero Ostoic

 In this seminar participants learned about stress measurements such as EDA, ECG and HRV.
-The presentor provided participants with advice on how to record good data with EDA and ECG and how to go on with the data analysis.
+The presenter provided participants with advice on how to record good data with EDA and ECG and how to go on with the data analysis.
 Participants has great opportunity to meet and discuss with representatives from BIOPAC and JoR, as well as other BIOPAC users in their area.

 COBE Lab afholdte i samarbejde med Aarhus Universitets Technology and Transfer Office (TTO) en workshop for forskere, som gerne ville opdateres om reglerne omkring databeskyttelse i relation til forskning.
 I første del af workshoppen blev de generelle ændringer og udviklinger, der er sket på databeskyttelsesområdet i løbet af det sidste års tid, gennemgået.
 I anden del blev der taget udgangspunkt i konkrete cases og problemstillinger fra Cognition and Behavior Lab, som der blev diskuteret løsninger til.